collective/collective.developermanual/source/tutorials/buildout/index.rst

     them all.

 Factoring Deployment Configuration
     Another element of reproducible deployments is to allow sharing common pieces of slightly different deployments.
 For example, when building a web application you often want to use tools for development that should never be deployed to production, but you also need to be able to trust that your development environment otherwise reflects what will be deployed to production.
-Buildout ways to factor deployment configuration such that you can use the same buildout for development and production but specify which variation of the buildout should be used in each environment.
+Buildout provides ways to factor deployment configuration such that you can use the same buildout for development and production but specify which variation of the buildout should be used in each environment.

 Deployment Isolation
     Another important element of reproducible deployments is isolation,